-Host, singer, actor and all around hunk, Carlos Ponce is a man of many hats.
+Host, singer, actor Carlos Ponce is a man of many hats.
 Puerto Rican born and of Cuban descent, Carlos Ponce Freyre has been entertaining us since 1989.
 The character actor can embody any role.

 Whether it’s playing a lovelorn romantic in “Meet Me in Miami,” or a yoga instructor that is too comfortable with everyone like in “C0uples Retreat,” Ponce knows how to completely get in tune with whatever character he is playing.